TharunDharmaraj/Bill-Generation/README.md

 ```

 4. Install the packages in requirements.txt by

 ```
           pip install requirements.txt
 ```

 5. Run main.py

-6. Go to the Twilio number and type
+6. In Whatsapp, Go to the Twilio number and type

 ```
           2022, Toyota, Model Name 127XB, 29000, 12 Nov 2022